hyriver/pygeohydro/CONTRIBUTING.rst

 .. code-block:: console

-    $ make clean
     $ make lint
-    $ make install
     $ make coverage

 8. If you are making breaking changes make sure to reflect them in ``docs/usage.ipynb`` and ``docs/quickguide.ipynb`` notebooks if necessary.

 9. Commit your changes and push your branch to GitHub: